AN/APR-1 Radar/Communications surveillance receiver. (aka APR-1).

 The TN-17 Tuner covers 74-320 mc and includes 2 type 955 acorn tubes for a mixer and local oscillator function.
 Although it does not have an RF amplifier stage it receives VHF AM transmissions from aircraft and works quite well with a good antenna.
-It will also slope-detect FM voice signals but with its broad IF amplifier filter skirts the recovered audio level is low.
+It will also slope-detect narrow band FM voice signals but with its shallow IF amplifier filter skirts the recovered audio level is low.
 Not an issue for its intended purpose.

 I also have a TN-18 which covers 300- 1000mc.
 That one also uses a 955 Acorn for a local oscillator but it has a 1N21 crystal diode mixer.
 Below is the TN-17 schematic.
-The TU-2 is essentially identical.
+The TN-2 is essentially identical.

-Shipboard antennas included a “Stub” type monopole for the TU-2 coverage of 40-320 mc; “Cone” types for the higher frequencies.
+Shipboard antennas included a “Stub” type monopole and a dipole for the TN-2 coverage of 40-320 mc; “Cone” types for the higher frequencies.
 The systems included a coaxial switch for selecting appropriate antennas, wave traps and filters for the target frequency band selected.
-Aircraft and shipboard antennas were different, I would assume pressure-rate antennas and feedlines were unique to submarine installations.
+Aircraft and shipboard antennas were different.
+I would assume sea water pressure-rated antennas and feed lines were unique to submarine installations.

-Below: The 78 year-old TU-17 is a Thing of Beauty.
+Below: The 78 year-old TN-17 is a Thing of Beauty.
 The TU and the receiver fired right up – no failed parts.
 This TU was Moisture Fungus Proofed (MFP) in June 1945 (a month after VE Day) as we prepared for the invasion of Japan.
 Fortunately, that didn’t have to happen.
 After WWII the APR-1 reportedly flew on TBM-3S ASW aircraft for awhile.

 Below: Imagine the engineering that went into just the shape of that roller cam follower.
 Fine tuning the LO frequency to the antenna circuit involved a set of 9 screws accessible from the front panel.
 These made fine adjustments to the LO tuning capacitor rotational position cam.